MOTHERLANDS: The Ties that Strangle

 December 1910 - 1911: Butterfield Street, Everton, West Derby, Liverpool

 ‘Come along now.
 Mother particularly asked to see our reports today.’
-Ethel gripped her own school report with pride and scrutinised her three younger siblings, who wriggled under her gaze.
-She smoothed their fair hair, gave each one a hug: the twins, Dot and Madge and little brother Freddie, then ushered them towards the door of her mother’s room.
-Father slept in another room since her illness.
-This was Ethel’s wishful ritual, each day after school.
+Ethel ushered her younger siblings towards the door of her mother’s room; the room she occupied since her illness.
+Ethel gripped her school report with pride, and scrutinised her siblings, who wriggled under her gaze.
+She smoothed their fair hair, gave each one a hug; eight-year-old twins Dot and Madge and brother Freddie, who was ten.
+Those moments with her mother after school each day, were Ethel’s wishful ritual.
 At a time like this, why did big brother Charlie have to be away so much?

-The voices of her parents and Auntie Elizabeth were muffled, and with a ‘Shush’, Ethel leaned against the door.
+On the other side of the door, she heard the muffled voices of her parents and Auntie Elizabeth.
+With a ‘Shush’, Ethel leaned against the door, squeezing her hand against the rings on the brass doorknob.
 After a pause, she heard her mother’s trembling voice.

 ‘James, Elizabeth, we have to tell the children.
 Or at least, Ethel.
 Soon.
 Because you’ll have to take her out of school...to help out.
 At least for a while.
 We all know it.
 I’m going…I’m not going…to get better.’

-Ethel dropped her report and dug her fingers into the children’s arms, making them squeal.
-The bedroom door swung open and Auntie Elizabeth rushed out.
+Ethel dropped her report and dug her fingers into Freddie’s arms, making him squeal.
+The bedroom door swung open, and Auntie Elizabeth rushed out.
 Upon seeing the children, she blinked back tears, sent Ethel inside, and swept the younger children away.
 Father stood in silence looking down at Mother, his Adam’s apple bobbing.
 Then he too turned and fled.

 Ethel shivered at the sight of Mother’s easel and sketch books, untouched today, yesterday, and all the days and weeks before.
 She remembered how her mother’s tapered fingers used to stroke the brush across the canvas, and the portraits came to life.